sbrudenell/auton-canvas/API.md

 ## Image.src(...)

-Sets or returns the source URL.
+Sets or returns the source URL of the `Image`.

 ```javascript
 var src = image.src();